Square Foot to Square Yard Conversion Calculator: Free Online Tool

 What is a Square Foot and a Square Yard?

-The square foot (symbol: ft², sq ft) is an imperial and US customary unit of area.
-It represents the area of a square with sides that are each one foot long.
+The square foot (plural: square feet; symbol: ft², sq ft, or SF) is an imperial and US customary unit of area.
+It is defined as the area of a square with sides measuring exactly one foot (0.3048 meters) in length.

 Note: The Square Foot is part of the imperial/US customary system, primarily used in the US, UK, and Canada for everyday measurements.
 The Square Yard belongs to the imperial/US customary system.